koushik80/koushik80/README.md

 ---

 <h4 align="left">I'm an enthusiastic Junior Web Developer/IT-specialist, seeking long-term employment with the same company where I can really immerse myself in their brand and their online ambitions.
-Thanks for visiting and I'd love to be connected!</h4>
+I love connecting with different people, so if you want to say hi, I'd love to be connected!
+Thanks for visiting.</h4>

 ---